OverflowHayden/project-fast/src/materials/atoms/tooltip.md

 category: Atoms
 ---

 Powered by Tippy.js.
-Click [here](https://atomiks.github.io/tippyjs/) for the full documentation
+Click <a href="https://atomiks.github.io/tippyjs/" target="_blank">here</a> for the full documentation

 By default, you can add a title attribute to create a tooltip.